 Qualification depends on age, income, household size, and state of residence.
 You can be eligible for Medicaid if you’re under the age of 19 and earn less than 133% of the Federal Poverty Level (FPL) annually.

 If you exceed the Medicaid income level, you may qualify for CHIP depending on your state’s eligibility requirements.
 Like most health insurance coverage, eligibility varies by state.
 However, you can refer to the Medicaid and CHIP Eligibility Levels fact sheet for guidance or connect with a health insurance navigator near you who will walk you through the entire process.

-If you’re over 19, you can access Medicaid and CHIP in states with expanded coverage, or if you are under age 26, aged out of the foster system, and were enrolled in Medicaid while in foster care.
+If you’re age 19 or older, you can access Medicaid and CHIP in states with expanded coverage, or if you are under age 26, aged out of the foster system, and were enrolled in Medicaid while in foster care.
 Youth who are pregnant, parenting, or who have a disability also qualify for Medicaid coverage.

 Applying for Medicaid or CHIP

-You can enroll in Medicaid or CHIP at any time; there is no specified enrollment period.
+You can enroll in Medicaid or CHIP at any time as there is no specified enrollment period.

 The Health Insurance Marketplace and state health insurance exchanges provide affordable coverage for vulnerable youth, including young adults:

 You can get health insurance as a young person even if your parents or guardians do not have coverage.

 If you don’t qualify for Medicaid or CHIP, you can still access low-cost coverage through the Health Insurance Marketplace.
 You can get a subsidy that pays for some of your monthly health insurance premium through the marketplace if you have a household income between 100% and 400% of the FPL.